mgcruz024/mean-variance/README.md

 ## Optimization
 <img src="Screenshots/portfolio.png" width="700" height="425" />

 Optimization uses the minimum acceptable return of the SP500TR index for the 2016-2020 time period.
-Model reflects "shorts" with a negative weight (ex.
-AAPL, ADBE, ADP, and AMD) and those that have the highest fluctuations are the lower values.
-Largest portions of optimized portfolio are stable, low-risk leading companies (ex.
-PG, PGR, AMZN, and PEP) that provide reliable returns throughout the year.
+The model reflects "shorts" with a negative weight (e.g., AAPL, ADBE, ADP, and AMD), and those that have the highest fluctuations are the lower values.
+The largest portions of the optimized portfolio are stable, low-risk leading companies (e.g., PG, PGR, AMZN, and PEP) that provide reliable returns throughout the year.

-The sum of portfolio ticker weights are always equal to 1.
+The sum of portfolio ticker weights is always equal to 1.

 <img src="Screenshots/annualized_returns.png" width="400" height="200" />

+Annualized stats are used to compare the portfolio against the SP500TR index.
+In this example of Q1 2021, low annualized Sharpe ratios will reveal a volatile, non-diversified portfolio.
+Statistics within the range of the index provides a good measure for the highest possible returns with low-risk investments.